Performance Food Group to establish a new facility, creating 125 new jobs

 “Performance Food Group had a choice in where to locate, and we thank the company for choosing Hanover County,” said Hanover County Director of Economic Development Linwood Thomas.
 “This announcement is a prime example of the importance in the investment of site development at the local level in conjunction with the Virginia Business Ready Sites Program.
 The project would not have been possible without the zoning in place and Tier 4 designation provided by the Virginia Economic Development Partnership.”

-“This new food distribution center is a major win for Hanover County’s economic growth,” said Senator Jennifer McClellan.
+“This new food distribution center is a major win for Hanover County’s economic growth,” said Va.
+Sen. Jennifer McClellan.
 “It’s great to see a Richmond-based company expand to create more jobs here in the greater Richmond area.
 Thank you to Governor Northam and Hanover County leaders for helping to bring these new 125 jobs to Ashland.”

-“I want to thank Performance Food Group for choosing Hanover County for its major business expansion,” said Delegate Buddy Fowler.
+“I want to thank Performance Food Group for choosing Hanover County for its major business expansion,” said Del.
+Buddy Fowler.
 “These projects are very competitive, and the Virginia Economic Development Partnership, along with Hanover Economic Development, work extremely hard to ensure our business sites are ready to go.
 The expansion in local investment and employment will ensure that Hanover County continues to move forward.”